shandikadav/shandikadav-serene/content/resume/_index.md

 +++

 ## About
-I’m an Informatics student at Universitas Amikom Yogyakarta with a strong passion for mobile development and cloud technology.
-Currently, I’m actively working as a **Flutter developer**, building modern, cross-platform applications that focus on performance, usability, and accessibility.

-With hands-on experience in Flutter and familiarity with cloud services like **Google Cloud Platform**—including Compute Engine and Cloud Run—I aim to build scalable, seamless solutions that bridge mobile and cloud ecosystems.

-I thrive in collaborative environments where I can apply my skills to real-world challenges, learn from others, and contribute to impactful projects.
-Outside of code, I value clear communication, critical thinking, and a growth mindset—qualities that help me adapt, lead, and continuously improve.
+As a passionate **Android Developer**, I focus on designing and building mobile applications that deliver an exceptional user experience through clean code and solid architecture.
+I am currently an Informatics student at Universitas Amikom Yogyakarta.

+My expertise is centered on two modern approaches: cross-platform development using **Flutter** and native development with **Jetpack Compose**.
+This expertise is supported by an understanding of cloud services to ensure connected and reliable applications.
+I thrive in collaborative environments, applying critical thinking to continuously learn and contribute to impactful projects.

 ## Skills
 {{ collection(file="skills.toml")}}